Catherine M. Roach

 PhD in Religion in the Modern West, Harvard University, 1998

 Dr. Catherine M. Roach is a New College professor of cultural studies and gender studies.
-She has over two decades of teaching, research, and publication experience on gendered fantasy spaces in American popular culture.
+She has over two decades of teaching, research, and publication experience on gender and sexuality in American popular culture.

-Catherine Roach also writes historical romance fiction under the pen name Catherine LaRoche; her first e-novel Master of Love was published by Simon & Schuster in 2012 and Knight of Love followed in 2014.
+She writes fiction under the name Catherine LaRoche, with two historical romance novels published and an academic satire in the works.
+Her first e-novel Master of Love appeared with Simon & Schuster in 2012; Knight of Love followed in 2014.

 Her academic books include an analysis of the environment as Mother Nature and an examination of exotic dance and striptease culture.

-Most recently, she wrote about becoming a romance novelist in a book about how the story of romance — “find your one true love” — is the most powerful narrative at work in popular culture.
-Entitled Happily Ever After, the book is forthcoming from Indiana University Press in March 2016.
+Most recently, she wrote about becoming a romance novelist in a book about how romance — “find your one true love” — is the most powerful narrative at work in popular culture.
+Happily Ever After: The Romance Story in Popular Culture, won Silver Medal in the 2017 Independent Publisher Book Awards for Popular Culture and earned mention in the New York Times Book Review.

-Roach won the Romance Writers of America Academic Research Grant in 2009 and the Fulbright–University of Leeds Distinguished Chair Award in 2013–14.
+Roach won the Romance Writers of America Academic Research Grant in 2009, the Fulbright–University of Leeds Distinguished Chair Award in 2013–14, and the Fulbright Specialist Award to Greece in 2018.

-She is interested in sustainable agriculture and the slow food movement and has led students on study abroad to a 12th-century agricultural estate in Italy.
-In her spare time she enjoys hiking, cooking, and spending time with family and friends — especially summers escaping the Alabama heat back in her native Canada.
+She is interested in food studies and has led students on study abroad to a 12th-century agricultural estate in Italy.
+She enjoys hiking, paddling, cooking, and spending time with family and friends — especially summers escaping the sultry Alabama heat back in her native Canada.